Note: YouTube Pre-roll Ad Length, is the first installment in a 3-part Guide to YouTube Pre-roll Ads.

 But what if people watch your whole video, and you have to pay for the views?
 Great!
 The point of making your pre-roll ad is to get viewers to stick around and hear what you’re selling.
 It means that against all odds, your pre-roll ad is actually working.

 Eat 24 took platform awareness to a whole new level by explicitly acknowledging the elephant int he room: advertising in expensive.
 The video asked viewers to skip to their content, so Eat 24 didn’t have to pay for the impression.
 The results were huge:

 - 91% of viewers watched the entire thing

 - 7.1% of viewers clicked through to the website (that’s really high)

 - Eat 24 averaged 75% more downloads during the weeks when this pre-roll campaign was running

+This pre-roll generated over 600,000 views and increased conversion by 75% by simply asking people to “skip this ad.”
 Those are numbers you can’t argue with.
-The right pre-roll ad length can get fantastic results.
+The right pre-roll ad length (and pacing) can achieve fantastic results.

 No one wants to watch a YouTube pre-roll ad, but if you create a short, engaging, self-aware ad you might just increase engagement, boost brand loyalty, and even get a few conversions.
-Imagine that—a pre-roll ad that gets results.
+Imagine that.

 Read Part 2: YouTube Pre-Roll Ad Targeting: How Everything Works to learn how to target your pre-roll ads.